mmeinardi-ganymede/sql-schema-builder/README.md

     - The schema version will be stored in your database in the table `cfg_dbase` that will be created if it doesn't exist.

-    - You can pass `migrate_function` which is a callback that will be called after schema migration is done.
+    - You can pass `post_migrate_callback` which is a callback that will be called after schema migration is done.
     Its declaration has 2 parameters:

-        `def migrate_function(db_schema_version, cursor)`
+        `def post_migrate_callback(db_schema_version, cursor)`

         * `db_schema_version` is the version of the schema *before* migration.
         * `cursor` is a [PyMySQL](https://github.com/PyMySQL/PyMySQL) cursor which you can execute sql statements on.

     - The function doesn't alter/drop any tables it doesn't know about.
-    So if you want to drop the table, remove it from your code, and execute DROP TABLE in the `migrate_function`.
+    So if you want to drop the table, remove it from your code, and execute DROP TABLE in the `post_migrate_callback`.

+    - There is also parameter `pre_migrate_callback` analogous to `post_migrate_callback`, but called before migrating the schema.
+Its primary use case is for column renaming.
+If you would just rename column in DDL, the library would drop the old column and create new one losing the contents.
+To avoid this, you should issue proper ALTER TABLE statement that renames the column, before the schema migration will take place.
+        If you explicitly `return False` from the callback, the rest of the migration will be abandoned.

     - Return values:
         - `True` - Schema upgrade succeeded or was already up to date.